What is ecommerce?

 - Is the payment flow quick and secure?

-4. Beauty is important
+4. Looks are important

 - Short demo videos – a gadget in action.